gymrek-lab/TRTools/doc/VIGNETTE-GWAS-TUTORIAL.rst

 This tutorial shows how to perform a GWAS using TR genotypes obtained from imputation.
 Alternatively, genotypes can be obtained directly from WGS data using one of the supported callers_.
 If you already have quality filtered TR calls available and do not need to perform imputation, you can jump directly to step 2 below.

-A WDL workflow performing steps 1 and 2 is available on our `CAST workflows <https://github.com/CAST-genomics/cast-workflows/blob/main/tr-imputation/wdl/batch_imputation.wdl>`_ page.
+A WDL workflow performing steps 1 and 2 is available on our `CAST TR imputation workflow <https://github.com/CAST-genomics/cast-workflows/blob/main/tr-imputation/wdl/batch_imputation.wdl>`_ page.

+Another note: this is just one way to do a TR-based GWAS!
+In particular, we rely on finding linear associations between TR length and a trait of interest.
+Other options include: (1) looking for non-linear associations (e.g. quadratic or threshold effects) or (2) incorporating information about repeat sequence variation, in addition to length, into the association test.
+These are not covered here since our work on those is still exploratory, but we hope to incorporate those into workflows (and corresponding tutorials) soon.

 .. _step1: